-24 Jan New Torah Center in Columbia Welcomes All Jews
+24 Jan New Torah Center in Colombia Welcomes All Jews

 A new kollel in Cali, Colombia, invites local Jews to participate in daily Torah studies